-- 5.2.3.1 The OEM metadata assignments are shown in table 5-3, which specifies for each item: - a) the keyword to be used; - b) a short description of the item; - c) examples of allowed values; and - d) whether the item is Mandatory (M), Optional (O), or Conditional (C).
-Conditional means that if the delineated conditions are met, the item is mandatory. - 5.2.3.2 Only those keywords shown in table 5-3 shall be used in OEM metadata. - NOTE For some keywords (OBJECT_NAME and OBJECT_ID) there are no definitive lists of authorized values maintained by a control authority; the references listed in 1.7 are the best known sources for authorized values to date.
-For the TIME_SYSTEM and REF_FRAME keywords, see ANNEX B, Section B3 and Section B4 respectively, for guidance and a link to the approved set of values. - 5.2.3.3 A single metadata group shall precede each ephemeris data block.
+- 5.2.3.1 The OEM metadata assignments are shown in Table 5-3, which specifies for each item: - a) the keyword to be used; - b) a short description of the item; - c) examples of allowed values; and - d) whether the item is Mandatory (M), Optional (O), or Conditional (C).
+Conditional indicates that the item is mandatory if specified conditions are met (e.g., providing all covariance matrix elements if any are provided). - 5.2.3.2 Only those keywords shown in Table 5-3 shall be used in OEM metadata. - NOTE For some keywords (OBJECT_NAME and OBJECT_ID) there are no definitive lists of authorized values maintained by a control authority; the references listed in 1.6 are the best known sources for authorized values to date.
+For the TIME_SYSTEM keyword, see ANNEX B, Section B3, for guidance and a link to the approved set of values. - 5.2.3.3 A single metadata group shall precede each ephemeris data block.
 Multiple occurrences of a metadata group followed by an ephemeris data block may be used.
 Before each metadata group the string 'META_START' shall appear on a separate line and after each metadata group (and before the associated ephemeris data block) the string 'META_STOP' shall appear on a separate line.